 It’s still the most comprehensive plugin on the market, just expect the process to take longer.
 If you want a professional to take care of the translation process for you, check out WPML translation services for more details.

 Translating your WordPress site doesn’t have to be difficult.
-In this article we have shown you how to use the 2 most popular WordPress translation plugins on the market.
-If you’re after a tool that offers automatic and manual translations, then look no further than Weglot, if you want a tool that lets you translate every possible option with your site, then check out WPML, it’s harder to configure, but it definitely comes with some great options.
+In this article we have shown you how to use one of most popular WordPress translation plugins on the market.
+If you want a tool that lets you translate every possible option with your site, then check out WPML, it’s harder to configure, but it definitely comes with some great options.

 Now it’s time for you to start translating your site, increase your websites potential, and hopefully start converting more site visitors.